pantheon-systems/documentation/source/content/guides/mariadb-mysql/03-mysql-workbench.md

 1. Click **Test Connection** to initiate a connection with the remote database after you complete the steps in the section above.

- - If it succeeds, you'll receive a confirmation message.
+    -  You'll receive a confirmation message if it succeeds.

 1. Confirm that the new connection is available on the MySQL Workbench workspace after the configuration completes.